Spicy Chex Mix

-- Put all of the dry ingredients into each roasting pan and mix carefully but thoroughly until sauce is well distributed.
+- Evenly distribute the dry ingredients into each roasting pan and mix carefully until evenly coated with sauce ingredients.

 - Put the pans back in the oven for ½ hour, removing pans to stir a couple of times while baking.

 - Cool on a cookie sheet or parchment paper before storing in an airtight container.